mendicant-original/s10-notes/configuration.md

 ## Keeping Passwords Private

-One of the most common mistakes when sharing code is to embed our usernames, passwords, credentials, other private information into the code.
-It's fair to say you shouldn't share this data with the world.
-You may catch that you've included information like this before releasing it and remove it.
-But, unless you go back and rewrite your version history it's still there.
+One of the most common mistakes when sharing code is to embed usernames, passwords, credentials, other private information into the code.

-To learn how to rewrite your Git history check out [this article](http://help.github.com/remove-sensitive-data/) from Github.
-Of course, what we really should practice not including this information in the first place, but it's so convinent to not type our credentials in each time we run.
-In the next section we'll take a look at a common solution to this problem, example configurations.
+Simply deleting this information from your project and adopting a more flexible configuration approach is a good start.
+But because we use git for version control, the sensitive information will still be available in early commits if you don't specifically remove those as well.
+To learn how to rewrite your git history check out [this article](http://help.github.com/remove-sensitive-data/) from Github.

+The reason why folks often check in credentials is that it is often more convenient to hardcode those values in the early stages of a project than it would be to think about configuration problems upfront.
+However, there are some simple tricks for building configurable applications that make it easy to make them more secure and flexible from the start, and those practices are worth learning.

 ## Providing Example Configurations